 Let me tell you a story.

-In a resplendent little hostel nestled amidst the cobblestoned slopes of Albayzin, Granada, worked a man from Boston by the name of Nick.
-I met this friendly young man during my travels this summer when I stayed at the Makoto Backpacker’s Hostel.
-He showed me around – “here’s our little kitchen.
-Breakfast is free, from 8 to 11 each morning”, “these are our hammocks, we only request that you take your shoes off when you use them”, “here’s your bed for the next three nights” – and then proceeded to pour me an awful version of Tinto de Verano at the ramshackle bar.
+In a resplendent little hostel nestled along the cobblestoned slopes of Albayzin, Granada, worked a man from Boston by the name of Nick.
+I met this amicable young man during my travels this summer when I stayed at the Makoto Backpacker’s Hostel.
+He showed me around — “Here’s our little kitchen.
+Breakfast is free, from 8 to 11 each morning”, “These are our hammocks, we only request that you take your shoes off when you use them”, “Here’s your bed for the next three nights” — and then proceeded to pour me an awful version of Tinto de Verano at the ramshackle bar.

-One night, after wandering around Granada for hours, I returned to Makoto huffing and puffing, and plopped myself down at the bar.
+One night, after wandering around Granada for hours and even getting lost for a little while, I returned to the hostel tired and sweaty and plopped myself down at the bar.

 “So how’ve you been?”
-Nick enquired, as he poured me a drink.
+Nick enquired, as he poured me another Tinto de Verano.

-As I sipped my drink, I was overcome with curiosity about how someone from Boston happened to work in a quirky little hostel in the hills of southern Spain.
+As I sipped my drink, I was overcome with curiosity about how someone from Boston came to work in a quirky little hostel in the hills of southern Spain.

 And for abandoning the futile pursuit of wealth and social status for something more satisfying.